Directed multicut is W[1]-hard, even for four terminal pairs: Directed treewidth bound of -cut-minimal graphs

 \begin{lemma} Let $t, v_1, \ldots, v_r$ be vertices in a digraph $G=(V,A)$, and let $C_1, \ldots, C_r \subseteq A$ be arc sets of size at most $k$ such that for all $i, j \in [r]$ there is a path from $v_j$ to $t$ in $G-C_i$ if and only if $i=j$.
 Then $r \leq g(k)$. \end{lemma} \begin{proof} Simply apply the anti-isolation lemma to the reversed graph $G'=(V, \{(v,u): (u,v) \in A\})$. \end{proof}

 Let us now recall the sunflower lemma.
 A \emph{sunflower} is a collection $\{X_1,\ldots, X_r\}$ of subsets of a ground set $V$ such that all pairwise intersections are identical, i.e., there is a set $K \subseteq V$ (the \emph{core} of the sunflower) such that for all $i, j \in [r]$, $i \neq j$ we have $X_i \cap X_j = K$.
+The (pairwise disjoint) sets $X_i \setminus K$ for $i \in [r]$ are called the \emph{petals} of the sunflower.
 The famous Sunflower Lemma says the following (original lemma is due to Erd\H{o}s and Rado~\cite{sunflower-original}; the following is from Flum and Grohe~\cite{flum-grohe}).

 \begin{lemma} Let $\mathcal{H} \subseteq 2^V$ be a collection of subsets of size $d$ of a ground set $V$.
 If $|\mathcal{H}|>d!k^d$, then $\mathcal{H}$ contains a sunflower of cardinality more than $k$. \end{lemma}